makerportal/arduino-gps-tracker/README.md

     git clone https://github.com/makerportal/arduino-gps-datalogger

 <a id="wiring"></a>
-# - Wiring the ATGM336H GPS Module to Arduino Xiao (ATSAMD21) -
+# - Wiring Diagram -
-We are wiring the ATGM336H GPS module via SPI to the Arduino Xiao (ATSAMD21) board:
+Here, we are wiring the ATGM336H GPS module via SPI to the Arduino Xiao (ATSAMD21) board:

 ![ATGM336H wiring to ATSAMD21](/images/atgm336h_datalogger_wiring.jpg)

 ![ATGM336H wiring to ATSAMD21 - table](/images/atgm336h_datalogger_wiring_table.jpg)

+# - Arduino Code -
+The Arduino code used to log GPS data is found at:

+- gps_datalogger.ino